Ouranosinc/Magpie/docs/permissions.rst

 Example to distinguish Applied, Inherited and Effective Permissions
 --------------------------------------------------------------------------------------

-This section intends to provide more insight on the different :ref:`Types of Permissions` using a simplified demonstration of interaction between defined :term:`Service`, :term:`Resource`, :term:`Group`, :term:`User` and :term:`Permission` elements.
+This section intends to provide more insight on the different :ref:`permission_types` using a simplified demonstration of interaction between defined :term:`Service`, :term:`Resource`, :term:`Group`, :term:`User` and :term:`Permission` elements.